Vendsyssel Region, Jylland

 d.
 Armbands: These appear to be one of the hallmarks of this unusual costume.
 Silk ribbons attached just above the elbow.
 See below.

 In 1979, the predecessor organization to the Danish Folk Costume Society put on an exhibition, displaying the finest example of the Vendsyssel costume.
-Here the checkerboard apron strings can be clearly seen.
+This headgear looks quite similar to that of Thy.

 Image credit: Folkedragt.dk